-The meniscus can be thought of as the shock absorber of the knee, although it also plays an important role in knee stability.
+The meniscus can be thought of as the shock absorber of the knee, although the menisci also play an important role in maintaining knee stability.

 What does the knee meniscus do?

-The knee meniscus is a shock absorber.
 Each meniscus is crescentic in shape with a wedge-shaped cross-section and acts as a spacer between the two long bones of the joint.
 Not only does the meniscus act as a spacer, but each is filled with fibres which help deflect the vertical forces going through the knee out to the thicker outer rim of the meniscus, so that the more vulnerable joint cartilage of the two long bones is protected from impact.
-The meniscus also helps to stabilise the joint because of ligament attachments to one another, to the bones above and below, and to the capsule surrounding the joint.
+The meniscus also helps to stabilise the joint because of ligament attachments between the menisci, to the bones above and below, and to the capsule surrounding the joint.

 Differences between the medial and the lateral meniscus